 - Angst, Angst, Angst!

 His route completely shook me to my core lol (no kidding!)
 This route contains so many spoilers of the game’s overarching plot.
 That said, I highly recommend playing him last (4th) prior to unlocking Aiji Yanagi.
 Although I had mixed feelings on Shiraishi’s story, I can’t deny that I fully enjoyed the roller coaster of emotions his route has to offer.

 NOTE: His route will only unlock after finishing the other’s happy ending.

 - Father figure

 - Best Cook

 This pretty much answers all the mind-boggling cliffhangers you’ve experienced in previous routes giving you the: “Oh so that’s why this happened” or “..Ahh now I get it” reactions.
 The romance factor in Aiji’s story, on the other hand, was rather timid due to the rise and fall of plot events.
 His character was also very reserved and distant towards the main heroine at first.
 Thus delaying the spark of their relationship mid-way of his story.
-If it wasn’t for Ichika’s “forwardness”, both of them would’ve never been an “item”. (laughs)
+If it wasn’t for Ichika’s “forwardness”, both of them would’ve never been a thing. (laughs)